McAmy2001/Where-Were-You-When/README.md

 # Where Were You When

 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-This is a MERN stack, single page application that allows a user to record and save their memories.
+Where Were You When is a MERN stack, single page application that allows a user to record and save their memories.
 The user can view their own past memories and will be reminded of a memory on the same date that they are using the application.

 View the deployed application at [https://where-were-you-when.herokuapp.com/](https://where-were-you-when.herokuapp.com/).

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [Technologies](#technologies)